pulp/pulp-2to3-migration/docs/workflows.rst

     }

 .. note::
-    It is possible to re-run migraiton as many times as needed (if the Pulp 3 plugin which is being migrated is not used).
+    It is possible to re-run migration as many times as needed (if the Pulp 3 plugin which is being migrated is not used).

 3. List the mapping for Pulp 2 and Pulp 3 repositories if needed.